-The third step consisted in performing statistical analysis.
-We started by studying the correlation between CoCo and each one of the other code measures.
-Since the data are not normally distributed, we used non-parametric tests, namely we computed Kendall's rank correlation coefficient τ [10] and Spearman's rank correlation coefficient ρ [11].
-Since the correlation analysis gave encouraging results, we proceeded to evaluate correlations via both linear and non-linear correlation analysis.
+analysis.
 Namely, we performed ordinary least squares (OLS) linear regression analysis and OLS regression analysis after log-log transformation of data.
 In both cases, we identified and excluded outliers based on Cook's distance [12].

-In all the performed analysis, we considered the results

-significant at the usual $\alpha = 0.05$ level.
-In almost all cases, we obtained much smaller p-values, though.
+In all the performed analysis, we considered the results significant at the usual $\alpha = 0.05$ level.